 Yet another essential part of planning for a bear market is ensuring your portfolio is adequately diversified.
 As real estate investors, many of us think in the long term.
 Yet time and again, we see investors continue to over-rely on the notoriously unstable stock market.

 When plotting future diversification, take the time to evaluate the tax implications of your options.
 As you explore your choices, take the time to jot down any questions you may have for your tax professionals.

 Your retirement account can pull double duty by also being a handy tax tool.
 Selecting the right type of retirement account for you is a personal choice, but regardless of which type you use, max out the annual contribution if you can.
 This is among the easiest techniques for reducing your taxable income.
 Padding out your retirement account as much as possible only helps you more in the long term.

 We often recommend self-directed accounts with Checkbook Control, like self-directed IRA LLCs and business trusts.
 But perhaps our favorite tool from a tax perspective is the Solo 401(k).
 Here are a few of the ways the Solo-K can give you an edge:

 If you plan to implement new techniques or make changes to your tax planning, get help from a qualified professional.
 Our attorneys and CPA partners are familiar with real estate tax issues and happy to assist you.
-We can tackle everything from questions about the taxation of your real estate investments, retirement account setup, and more.
-Reach out today to talk to our advisors or schedule your consultation.
+We can tackle everything from questions about the taxation of your real estate investments, to retirement account setup, and more.
+Reach out today to talk to our advisors and schedule your consultation.